kuhlman-labs/terraform-azurerm-landing-zone/README.md

 * variables.tf
     * Defines the input variables for the environments or module.
 All variables should have a type and description defined.
 * README.md
-    * Contains the contents of README-head.md combined with the output from the terraform-docs command `(cat README-head.md; terraform-docs --no-sort md ./) > README.md` which generates a table of the inputs and outputs specified in the current directory.
+    * Contains the contents the output from the terraform-docs command `(terraform-docs md ./) > README.md` which generates a table of the inputs and outputs specified in the current directory.

 ### Adjusting Naming Conventions

-The naming conventions are established in the Resources, including the Resource Group module that builds out the name based upon variable inputs to the calling environments.
+The naming conventions are established in the Resources that builds out the name based upon variable inputs to the calling environments.

 ## FAQs